Checkout options include:

 Features Bench in the classic Reds pinstripes, crouched behind the plate in a moment that evokes both nostalgia and admiration.

-Originates from the personal memorabilia collection of her late husband, Tom Webb, a beloved local educator and lifelong sports enthusiast.
+Originates from the personal memorabilia collection of the late Tom Webb, a beloved local educator and lifelong sports enthusiast.

 Additional Information